North Potomac, Maryland: History

 Captain John Smith explored the Potomac River in 1608 and mapped the area, including land that would become Montgomery County.
 The first settlements were established in 1688, and were near Rock Creek and what became Rockville.
 The next stage of settlements was further west along the Potomac near Darnestown and Poolesville.
 The land had been occupied by Native Americans of the Piscataway Confederation.
 Modern-day Darnestown Road, which forms the northern border of North Potomac, was a trail of the indigenous Seneca people and is one of the oldest roads in Montgomery County.

-Originally, the land around present-day North Potomac was used by European settlers for growing tobacco and corn.
+Originally, the land around present-day North Potomac was used by European settlers to grow tobacco and corn.
 During the 19th century, a network of roads, mills, and the Chesapeake and Ohio Canal (a.k.a.
 C&O Canal) provided farmers with better access to markets.
 Dufief Mill Road, which runs through the center of North Potomac, leads to the DuFief Mill (established 1850)—one of the mills that were used by farmers in this part of Montgomery County.
 By 1840, much of the county's soil was depleted.
 Quakers began introducing improved farming practices and agriculture was revitalized.
 By 1860, farmers were growing corn, wheat and oats.